KaliRodri/SemRendaNaoRende-Website/README.md

 # SemRendaNaoRende-Website

 Website created for the presentation of the Sem Renda Não Rende store in the city.
 Still in development.
-Can be acessed here: https://kalirodri.github.io/SemRendaNaoRende-Website/ Created with Html, Css3, Bootstrap 5 and Jquery.
+Can be accessed here: https://kalirodri.github.io/SemRendaNaoRende-Website/ Created with Html, Css3, Bootstrap 5 and Jquery.

 # SemRendaNaoRende-Website